 Please make use of one of the following links to upgrade you browser and website surfing experience.
 They are free to upgrade and you will have the advantage of having the new browser keep its self up to date as well as the latest features.

 This course is an introduction to ECGs, combining theory and practice.
 The main aim is to master the basic and essential elements and know what a normal ECG looks like.
+If you plan to learn more than just the basics, register for the Intermediate course, as it contains all of the Basic Course Content.

 You are guided through each segment of the ECG, cardiac axis, rhythm, rate, as well as interpretation of the ECG.
 The aim is not only to provide a theoretical overview of the anatomy of the cardiac conduction system, but also to present the content in a way that logically links cardiac anatomy and the electrophysiological changes that present on the ECG so that it is not merely an identification of what, but why, these changes occur.
 As Taylor (2009: 37) states: “ECG changes logically reflect what is happening in the heart’s anatomy & physiology.
 All of it makes more sense if you think of the mechanism while learning the diagnostic criteria".